 Read on to learn about the pros and cons of using appliances in your pantry room.

-Problem #1 - Large appliances, like refrigerators, generate heat in a pantry
+Problem #1 – Refrigerators, generate heat in a pantry

 You may be dreaming of a refrigerator or upright freezer in your pantry.
 After all, what would be more convenient than cold food storage within arm’s length?
 Whether you entertain or are feeding a growing family, it sounds like a winning idea.

 The problem is large appliances generate heat.
 Keeping them in the same room as food storage (which requires a “cool, dark place”) is NOT a winning idea.
 If you foresee adding a refrigerator, upright freezer, or chest-style freezer to a room with a closed door, it gets even worse.